Presidio of Santa Barbara: Contemporary setting and use

 The current El Presidio de Santa Barbara State Historic Park site sits between Anacapa and Garden Street on East Canon Perdido Street in downtown Santa Barbara.
 The main portion of the site is across the street from the Santa Barbara city Post Office, and is about two blocks from city hall, De la Guerra Plaza and two other museums, the Santa Barbara Historical Museum and the Casa de la Guerra and includes a reconstructed quadrangle with soldiers' quarters and a chapel.

 Only two portions of the original presidio quadrangle survive to this day: a remnant of the Cañedo Adobe, named for José María Cañedo, the Soldado de Cuera to whom it was deeded in lieu of back pay when the Presidio fell to inactivity, and the remnants of a two-room soldiers quarters, called El Cuartel.
-The Cañedo Adobe is currently serving as the visitor's center for the state park, and El Cuartel is largely unmodified.
+The Cañedo Adobe is currently serving as the visitor center for the state park, and El Cuartel is largely unmodified.
 The site administrator, the Santa Barbara Trust for Historic Preservation (SBTHP), reconstructed the rest of the site, with the most recent construction—two rooms in the northwest corner of the site—finished in May 2006.
 The reconstruction is ongoing, with the more recent construction of two more rooms in the northwest corner.

 The Presidio Chapel and courtyard were also completed during the construction of the quadrangle.
 The chapel is occasionally used for civic events such as musical concerts and lectures.
 Although not a canonical Roman Catholic oratory, Roman Catholic weddings are occasionally performed in the chapel with the permission of the local Roman Catholic Santa Barbara Pastoral Regional bishop.

 History

-Interior of the reconstructed chapel in 2025.

 The site of the Presidio was chosen by Felipe de Neve, the fourth governor of Las Californias.
 Perceiving that the coast at Santa Barbara was vulnerable to attack, he located a spot near a harbor which was sheltered from severe storms.
 In addition, there was an ample supply of both building materials and water nearby.
 Construction began on April 21, 1782, and Padre Junípero Serra blessed the site.
 By the next year, a temporary facility had been completed, and a wheat field planted by the local Chumash Indians of Chief Yanonalit.
 The early Presidio consisted of mud and brush walls around a quadrangle 330 feet on a side.
 The post had 61 officers and men in 1783.